bdnf/debs2019-benchmark/README.md

       ```
       $ docker-compose down
       ```
-    This will the benchmark system.
+    This will stop the previous run of benchmark system.
 Then run:
       ```
       $ docker-compose up --build
       ```
-    This way Docker Compose will fetch changes that you made to your solution.
+    To rebuild with changes you made.

 `Note!` If you willing to use another language for your development you need to change contents of Dockerfile.client to support language of your choice.